-If you manage fonts from many different sources that contain duplicate fonts of the same name, you will need to use Font Book in a very specific manner.
-See the discussion of prepress and production font management on page 25 for more information.
+If you manage fonts from many different sources, you will need to use Font Book in a very specific manner.
+See the discussion of prepress and production font management in the "Font Management for Prepress and Production" section on page 25 for more information.
 Also see Appendix A for information about third-party font utilities.